DrejcPesjak/arxiv-news/README.md

 - Ensure Ollama is running on `http://127.0.0.1:11434`.
 - You can adjust the prompt in `arxiv_news/ollama_filter.py`.
 - The tool fetches papers efficiently by downloading in batches and filtering client-side.
+- **API Delay**: arXiv's API has a 24-hour delay in reflecting new submissions.
+- **Real-time alternative**: For immediate updates, use RSS: https://rss.arxiv.org/rss/cs.AI